leanleanlean96/task_management_system-2/README.md

 ## Dependencies
-This project uses poetry for dependencies management, so you must have it installed Install dependencies:
+This project uses poetry for dependencies management, so you must have it installed.
+Install dependencies:

 ```bash